Revenue Recognition for usage-based billingPrivate preview

 Usage-based metered event

-If you have a usage-based billing metered event through Stripe Billing, it requires no further setup.
+No further setup is required if you have a usage-based billing metered event through Stripe Billing.
 Stripe Revenue Recognition automatically recognizes this revenue for you.

-As an example, say you have a customer on a price where it costs 1 USD per unit with a subscription for 100 units.
+As an example, say you have a customer on a pricing model where it costs 1 USD per unit with a subscription for 100 units.
 They consume these units over multiple days and months as follows:

-In this case, the customer consumed a total of 45 units in March and 55 units in April without being billed for them.
-The ledger entries for this revenue recognition would look like this:
+In this case, the customer consumes a total of 45 units in March and 55 units in April without being billed.
+The ledger entries for this revenue recognition are as follows:

 Month | Debit | Credit | Amount | Description |